zamanali423/Task-Management-System/README.md

 Backend logs will be printed in the terminal where you run `npm start` for the backend.
 <br />
 Frontend logs can be seen in the browser console (press F12 to open developer tools).

+## Conclusion
+The development of the Task Management System involved setting up a full-stack application with React for the frontend and Node.js/Express for the backend, along with MongoDB for database management.
+The key challenges were primarily related to state management, authentication, and real-time data handling, all of which were addressed through strategic use of React Context API, JWT, and efficient API design.
+The final product is a robust and user-friendly task management tool.